 - Develop unique skills with one-of-a-kind programs like Bachelor of Mathematics which is one of only a few specialised programs in Australia.

-We understand that sometimes you don't know exactly which degree you'd like to pursue, but you know which field excites you.
+We understand that sometimes you don't know exactly which degree you'd like to pursue, particularly with the diverse pathways offered by the study of maths, computing and technology.
+You may, however, know which field excites you.
 Use these areas of interest to narrow down your study options based on your interests and career goals.

-Commerce uses maths in the study of money.
-In this area you could help plan and model populations, interest rates or company growth with a focus on economics.
-Finance will see you focus on the stock market, investments and banking.
+A degree in commerce focuses on the use of maths in the study of money.
+In this area you will learn to help plan and model populations, interest rates or company growth with a focus on economics.
+Finance will see your study focus on the stock market, investments and banking.
 While a study of accounting centres around financial transactions and reporting.
 Commerce professionals are in demand globally and jobs in this area can be extremely lucrative and rewarding.

 - Economic Analyst